-The following table accounts for the differences between the expected federal tax benefit (based on the statutory 2019 U.S. federal income tax rate of 21%) and the actual tax provision:
+The following table accounts for the differences between the expected federal tax benefit (based on the statutory 2020 U.S. federal income tax rate of 21%) and the actual tax provision:

-Years Ended Dece ember 31,
+Years Ended December 31,

-2019 2018
+2020 2019

 Expected federal tax benefit -21.0% -21.0%

-Permanent items 0.6% 0.9%
+Permanent items 0.3% 0.6%

 Net operating loss utilized or expired 0.0% 0.0%

-Increase in valuation allowance and others 20.4% 20.1%
+Increase in valuation allowance and others 20.7% 20.4%

 Effective tax rate 0% 0%

-As of December 31, 2019, the Company had approximately \$139.5 million of NOL carryforwards for U.S. federal income tax purposes expiring in 2020 through 2039.
-As a result of Tax Reform, the Company's federal net operating losses continue to be-measured at 21%.
-The reduction in the federal corporate income tax rate does not change the gross dollar value of taxable income that may be offset by NOLs, however that taxable income will only be taxable at 21% in future periods, thus reducing the value of NOLs utilized after 2018.
-As of December 31, 2019, the Company had approximately \$97.3 million of NOL carryforwards for California income tax purposes expiring in 2020 through 2039, respectively.
+As of December 31, 2020, the Company had approximately \$142.1 million of NOL carryforwards for U.S. federal income tax purposes expiring in 2021 through 2040.
+As of December 31, 2020, the Company had approximately \$99.9 million of NOL carryforwards for California income tax purposes expiring in 2021 through 2040, respectively.
 The Company and Liquidmetal Golf, Inc. file on a separate company basis for federal income tax purposes.
 Accordingly, the federal NOL carryforwards of one legal entity are not available to offset federal taxable income of the other.
-Liquidmetal Golf, Inc. had approximately \$29.4 million in federal NOL carryforwards, expiring in 2020 through 2039.
+Liquidmetal Golf, Inc. had approximately \$23.7 million in federal NOL carryforwards, expiring in 2021 through 2040.

 We recognize excess tax benefits associated with the exercise of stock options directly to shareholders' equity only when realized.
 Accordingly, deferred tax assets are not recognized for NOL carryforwards resulting from excess tax benefits.
-As of December 31, 2019, deferred tax assets do not include approximately \$437 of these tax effected excess tax benefits from employee stock option exercise that are a component of our NOL carryforwards.
+As of December 31, 2020, deferred tax assets do not include approximately \$437 of these tax effected excess tax benefits from employee stock option exercise that are a component of our NOL carryforwards.
 Accordingly, additional paid-in capital will increase up to an additional \$437 if and when such excess tax benefits are realized.

-As of December 31, 2019, the Company had approximately \$87 of Research & Development ("R&D") credit carryforwards for U.S. federal income tax purposes expiring in 2020 through 2030.
+As of December 31, 2020, the Company had approximately \$87 of Research & Development ("R&D") credit carryforwards for U.S. federal income tax purposes expiring in 2021 through 2030.
 In addition, the Company has California R&D credit carryforwards of approximately \$243, which do not expire under current California law.
-Tax Reform did not impact the valuation of tax credit carryforwards, which directly offset taxes due.